Rhoana/3dxp/TASKS/readme.md

 #### Extensibility

-- If your data does not need to be parallelized, you can omit `Runs` to schedule a single job [one job](demos/one.yaml)
+- If your data does not need to be parallelized, you can omit `Runs` to schedule [one job](demos/one.yaml)
 	- Set `BLOCK_COUNT` to 1 to handle the whole volume.
 - We can write the examples for [one job](demos/one.yaml) and [many jobs](demos/many.yaml) with fewer lines in a [combined file](demos/list.yaml).
 	- The `slyml.py` script will use any entry (like `Main`) if passed as the second argument.